 The James H. Hargreaves Memorial Scholarship fund provides a $500 cash prize to be awarded annually to a graduating High School student who has been accepted for further musical study at a recognized post-secondary institution and whose band director or private music instructor is a member in good standing of The Nova Scotia Band Association.

 Application and reference forms are at the bottom of the page.

 - Musical Experience and Awards

-- Reference from your teacher
+- Reference from your band director

 - Reference from another person who knows your musical strengths

 Ethan Walter & Sarah MacDonald

 Dartmouth High School

 Sackville High School

 Eastern Shore District High School